apollographql/rover-init-starters/start-with-rest/getting-started.md

 👋 Hi there!
-The following guide walks you through integrating REST APIs into your graph using [Apollo Connectors](https://www.apollographql.com/docs/graphos/schema-design/connectors).
+This guide walks you through integrating REST APIs into your graph using [Apollo Connectors](https://www.apollographql.com/docs/graphos/schema-design/connectors).

 - [Setup](#setup)
   - [Part two: Check out how Connectors work](#part-two-check-out-how-connectors-work)